betterscientificsoftware/bssw.io/CuratedContent/WorkingEffectivelyWithLegacyCode.md

 NOTE: When the official specification differs from the actual observed behavior of the code, go with the actual behavior for because that is what users actually depend on.
 (Differences between specified/desired behavior and actual behavior can be addressed in later iterations if one desires breaking backward compatibility.)

-Another major contribution of this book is in detailing the strategies that can be used in the various steps of the Legacy Code Change Algorithm which include:
+Finally, another major contribution of this book is in detailing the strategies that can be used in the various steps of the Legacy Code Change Algorithm which include:

 * **Faking Collaborators:**  Needed to get targeted code into a unit test harness and drive unit tests.:
   - **Fake Objects**: Impersonates a collaborator to allow sensing and control.